Salt (software): Design

-Salt was designed to be highly modular and easily extensible, to make it easy to mold to diverse enterprise IT use cases.

 The module design of Salt creates Python modules that handle certain aspects of the available Salt systems.
 These modules allow for the interactions within Salt to be detached and modified to suit the needs of a developer or system administrator.

 The Salt system maintains many module types to manage specific actions.
 Modules can be added to any of the systems that support dynamic modules.
 These modules manage all the remote execution and state management behavior of Salt.
 The modules can be separated into six groups: